 Applying Scripture to Narcissists Today

-What does the Bible say about narcissism regarding how they make the innocent their enemies–and how is it still relevant today?
-When you look at verses 7-11 above, you can see how hard hearted and cruel the narcissist is.
+What does the Bible say about narcissists regarding how they make the innocent their enemies–and how is it still relevant today?
+When you look at verses 2-11 that I bolded above, you can see how hard hearted and cruel the narcissist is.
 He is actively seeking out ways to take down those that would dare stand up to him.
 (You will see more on that in the reference to Proverbs 6 below.)

-But at the very end of this passage, we see words of comfort.
+But at the very end of this passage (verses 16-18), we see words of comfort.
 The Lord will deliver the victims of narcissism and other evil people.
 We don’t know when or where.
 We don’t even know if it will be on this side of Heaven.
 But it will happen.
 And victims won’t be the ones that will have to do it.
 God will do it for us.
-He will lift us up because He loves us even when we feel like we are too far away for Him to see us.
+He will lift us up because He loves us even when we feel like we are too far away for Him to see us or that we are drowning under all the abuse.

 Jesus Made a Point of Speaking Out Against Narcissists